 - Fold in the blueberries.

-- Spoon blueberry muffin batter into every other muffin cup in a 12-cup muffin tin (greased or in muffin liners), add a few extra blueberries on top if desired, then sprinkle the remaining lemon sugar evenly on top of the muffins.
+- Spoon blueberry muffin batter into every other muffin cup in a 12-cup muffin tin (greased or in paper liners), add a few extra blueberries on top if desired, then sprinkle the remaining lemon sugar evenly on top of the muffins.

 - Bake as directed below until a cake tester or toothpick inserted in the center comes out clean or with just a couple moist crumbs attached (bake time may vary depending on your oven).
 Cool on a wire rack for a few minutes and enjoy!